-14.4 Clock Sources
+20.4 Clock Sources

-Definition 14.20 (Atomic Clock).
+Definition 20.19 (Atomic Clock).
 An atomic clock is a clock which keeps time by counting oscillations of atoms.

 - Atomic clocks are the most accurate clocks known.
 They can have a drift of only about one second in 150 million years, about 2e-10 ppm! - Many atomic clocks are based on caesium atoms, which led to the current definition of a second.
 Others use hydrogen-1 or rubidium-87. - In the future, atoms with higher frequency oscillations could yield even more accurate clocks. - Atomic clocks are getting smaller and more energy efficient.
-Chipscale atomic clocks (CSAC) are currently being produced for space applications and may eventually find their way into consumer electronics. - Atomic clocks can serve as a fallback for GPS time in data centers.
+Chipscale atomic clocks (CSAC) are currently being produced for space applications and may eventually find their way into consumer electronics.

-Definition 14.21 (System Clock).
+Definition 20.20 (System Clock).
 The system clock in a computer is an oscillator used to synchronize all components on the motherboard.